 What causes dry eyes after laser vision correction?

-Nerves play an important part in the Laser Eye Surgery recovery process.
+Nerves play an important role in the Laser Eye Surgery recovery process.
 I’m not talking about the jitters, patients are usually very calm by this time — I’m on about a different set of nerves: those on the surface of your eye.

-In addition to this, the tear film becomes slightly irregular due to changes in the glands surrounding the eyelids (whose function is to produce an oil layer to coat the tears).
+On top of this, the tear film becomes slightly irregular due to changes in the glands surrounding the eyelids (whose function is to produce an oil layer to coat the tears).

 Expert Laser Eye Surgeon Mr Glenn Carp explains post-surgery dry eye

 In the short video above, Mr Glenn Carp designs why you may experience dry eye after Laser Eye Surgery.

 Will you experience dry eye after Laser Eye Surgery?

 As every patient and body is different, it’s difficult to say for sure if and how much dry eye you will experience following Laser Eye Surgery.
 However, as we are experts who’ve been doing this for many years, we can take a pretty damn good guess.

 Knowledge Dispels Fear

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...